BBSRC strategy advisory panels: member vacancies

 The Research Infrastructure theme aims to ensure UK bioscience, including academic researchers, innovators and industrialists, can access cutting-edge, sustainable research and innovation infrastructure.

-For TT SAP we are keen to encourage applicants with expertise in the following areas:
+For TT SAP, we are keen to encourage applicants with expertise in the following areas:

 • engineering biology: expertise in the development and application of synthetic and engineering biology approaches, in both fundamental and applied research challenge settings

-All four highlighted areas have clear aspects of commonality, connection and convergence, and applicants with relevant cross-cutting expertise are strongly encouraged to apply.
+Both highlighted areas have clear aspects of commonality, connection and convergence, and applicants with relevant cross-cutting expertise are strongly encouraged to apply.

 We welcome applications from all organisations.
 However, in the interests of ensuring fair community representation, and recognising existing membership, unless there is a compelling strategic case, we are unlikely to accept further appointments to the panel from applicants employed by: